Mindera/Alicerce/Documentation/Network.md

 The **network stack**, represented by the [`NetworkStack`][NetworkStack] protocol, is the centerpiece of a network layer.

-This protocol enforces a single function that represents a network request, which fetches a [resource](#resource) and then calls a completion block, either with the successful result or throwing an error.
+This protocol enforces a single function that represents a network request, which fetches a [resource](#resource) and then calls a completion block with a result, which is either a successful value (wrapping the remote data type) or a failed one (wrapping a network error).

 ### Configuration